Exit polls have Romania's PM leading presidential vote – DW – 11/24/2024

 Thirteen candidates were competing, with the top two advancing to a second-round vote on December 8 to determine who would run the European Union and NATOmember country.

-Observers expected the final vote to pit Simion against Ciolacu, whose PSD has dominated Romanian politics since the end of the Cold War.
+Analysts had predicted that social democrat Ciolacu would win a second round against Simion, who had been his main contender in opinion polls ahead of the vote, but he seems to trail

-Ciolacu is polling at 25%.
-He is hoping to win over voters with his pledge of ensuring "stability."
-Ciolacu's government has thrown its support behind neighboring Ukraine following the Russian invasion while Romania has taken on an increasingly important role within NATO.
+Ciolacu hoped to win over voters with his pledge of ensuring "stability."
+Ciolacu's government has thrown its support behind neighboring Ukraine following the Russian invasion, while Romania has taken on an increasingly important role within NATO.

+Lasconi, a former journalist and the leader of Save Romania Union party, or USR, said she sees corruption as one of the biggest problems Romania faces and that she supports increased defense spending and continued aid to Ukraine.

 Whoever wins the second round will replace the current president, Klaus Iohannis, a liberal who has been a firm supporter of Ukraine.
 He has held the role since 2014.